This post may contain affiliate links. Read the full disclosure here.

-- 9-inch springform pan: I always use this springform pan but it’s not the best.
-I recommend looking for one more solid like this one by Nordic War.
+- 9-inch springform pan: I recommend looking for one that’s solid like this one by Nordic War (affiliate link)*.

-- Stand mixer: I highly recommend using a stand mixer with the paddle attachment for the cheesecake batter.
+- Stand mixer: I highly recommend using a stand mixer (affiliate link)* with the paddle attachment (affiliate link)* for the cheesecake batter.